 You will also need to pay National Insurance.
 This consists of fixed monthly contributions plus an amount based on your profits, assessed and paid at the same time as Income Tax.

 You may also wish to register voluntarily for VAT.
-This is compulsory if your business’ annual income exceeds a set level – please see http://www.hmrc.gov.uk/vat/forms-rates/rates/rates-thresholds.htm#2 for the current level.
+This is compulsory if your business’ annual income exceeds a set level – please see the HMRC website to see the current requirements.

 It is very important that, for tax purposes, you keep records of your income and expenses and retain documents such as bank statements.
 You may want to have a separate business bank account so that it is easier to show what income and expenditure relates to your business.
 Records should generally be kept for a period of 6 years.